 A Plumbing Company

 Plumbing industry representatives used World Plumbing Day 2019 to announce the dire need for more trained, skilled, committed professionals working in the field.
+The National Homebuilder’s Association’s Spring 2021 Construction Market Report stated that there is a 55% shortage of plumbers available to take on jobs.
 America is experiencing a shortage of good plumbers.
 That doesn’t bode well for the countless people who get stuck with substandard work because good plumbers are hard to find.
 Neighborhoods need skilled plumbers, not just to fix residential leaks or replace boilers, but because they play a critical role in building and maintaining the infrastructure that brings clean water to communities.

-It’s a sad fact for rock-and-roll aficionados, but a fact nonetheless — the guitar industry is suffering a steep decline.
-This fact was recently highlighted when the music store giant Guitar Center announced it was more than $1 billion in debt.
-That’s bad news for corporate giants, but not for local music shops, which still play a crucial role in vibrant communities.
+It’s a sad fact for rock-and-roll aficionados, but a fact nonetheless — the guitar industry has suffered ups and downs.
+This fact was recently highlighted when the music store giant Guitar Center announced in 2018 that it was more than $1 billion in debt.
+That was bad news for corporate giants, but not for local music shops, which still play a crucial role in vibrant communities.
 Neighborhood music shops do more than sell instruments.
 They give lessons and advice, and they become hangouts and meetings of the mind for musicians eager to network.

 Screen Printing Shop

 Graphic and screen printing shops are losing revenue even as the number of businesses and employees grows.
 They, like so many other businesses, are facing stiff competition from online merchants who can print just about any image on just about anything.

 But the local screen shop develops deep roots in the community.
 That’s because community events, festivals, concerts, organizations and fairs all need merch.
 The local screen printer makes the T-shirts you see at local 5K runs, charity fundraisers, corporate events, fraternity parties and just about anything else that needs a logo or slogan.